launchdarkly/api-client-javascript/README.md

 This repository contains a client library for LaunchDarkly's REST API.
 This client was automatically generated from our [OpenAPI specification](https://github.com/launchdarkly/ld-openapi).

-This REST API is for custom integrations, data export, or automating your feature flag workflows. *DO NOT* use this client library to add feature flags to your web or mobile application.
+This REST API is for custom integrations, data export, or automating your feature flag workflows. *DO NOT* use this client library to include feature flags in your web or mobile application.
 To integrate feature flags with your application, please see the [SDK documentation](https://docs.launchdarkly.com/v2.0/docs)

 # launchdarkly-api